xerial/sbt-sonatype/README.md

     - P3: ...
   - Wait for all upload completion
   - Finally, run `sonatypeRelease`

+Travis CI (stages) and Circle CI (workflows) have features to write such workflows.

 For sbt-sonatype 2.x:
 * [Example workflow for creating & publishing to a staging repository](workflow.md)